KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-04-07-five-new-boroughs-of-nyc.md

 # What would the five boroughs in NYC look be if you clustered them based on how well they have fared since 2015?

-In this analysis, I explored a dataset of wellbeing indicators broken down by Neighborhood Tabulation Areas ("NTAs") in New York City.
+In this analysis, I explored a dataset of well-being indicators broken down by Neighborhood Tabulation Areas ("NTAs") in New York City.
 NTAs are a geographical unit that more or less resemble what a resident would call their neighborhood.
 Examples would be: Lower East Side, Flushing, or Prospect Lefferts Gardens.
 Where neighborhoods are quite large and possess two unique areas they are split in two: e.g. Crown Heights North and Crown Heights South.

 The indicators that I examined were taken from the Wellbeing Index, a composite of many different data sources about each NTA in one place.
 In the Wellbeing Index, there are 5 main domains: Economic, Education, Health, Housing, Security, Safety, and Infrastructure.
 Each domain is composed of a number of indicators, for example, the Housing domain contains data on the % of the population that is rent-burdened and the % of homes that are overcrowded.